 Accuracy can be improved by taking repeat measurements and taking an average.
 (This assumes that errors are randomly above and below the true value to the same degree).
 Therefore an experiment with a low degree of precision can provide accurate values where appropriate statics are applied.

 Conversely, precision cannot be improved by taking repeated measurements but it is impossible to quantify precision without experimental repeats.

 The danger when evaluating an experiment is that some errors are not random.
 In this case, an experiment could yield inaccurate results yet be highly precise.

-While a precise measurement may speak highly of an instruments quality, an accurate reading will not reflect on the quality.
+While a precise measurement may speak highly of an instrument's quality, an accurate reading will not reflect on the quality.
 Accuracy is an agreement of a measured value with an expected value.
-Another example: A stopped clock will be accurate twice in day, but it will not be precise - a reflection on its quality.
-If a clock reflects the right time in 10 readings at 10 different points in time it can be considered precise and therefore of high quality.
+For example, a stopped clock will be accurate twice in day, but it will not be precise — i.e., able to consistently and accurately keep time throughout the day.
+In the case of a clock, how precisely it measures time matters a great deal and determines quality.